ibm-cloud-docs/dns/manage-dns-zone-records.md

 1. In the Classic Infrastructure navigation, select **Network > DNS**.
 1. In the Primary zones table, locate the primary zone that you want to update, then click on the name of the zone.
 1. On the Primary zone details page, locate the Record that you want to edit in the Records table, then click **Edit** in the Actions menu ![Actions menu](images/actions-icon-vertical.svg).
-1. Update the name, type, hostname, and other details of the record.
+1. Update the name, target, time to live (TTL), or other details of the record.
-2. Click **Update** to update the record.
+2. Click **Confirm** to update the record.

 ## Deleting a DNS zone record
 {: #delete-a-dns-zone-record}